Threskiornithidae

-The family Threskiornithidae includes 36 species of large wading birds.
+The family Threskiornithidae includes 35 extant species of large wading birds, and one more that became extinct in historical times.
 The family has been traditionally classified into two subfamilies, the ibises and the spoonbills; however, recent genetic studies have cast doubt on this arrangement, and have found the spoonbills to be nested within the Old World ibises, and the New World ibises as an early offshoot.
+These studies found two major clades within the family, a widespread clade that includes the type genus Threskiornis and seven other genera (including the spoonbills) occurring in both the Old and New Worlds, and a smaller group of entirely New World species, with five genera.

 Taxonomy

-The family Threskiornithidae was formerly known as Plataleidae.
-The spoonbills and ibises were once thought to be related to other groups of long-legged wading birds in the order Ciconiiformes.
-A recent study found that they are members of the order Pelecaniformes.
-In response to these findings, the International Ornithological Congress (IOC) recently reclassified Threskiornithidae and their sister taxa Ardeidae under the order Pelecaniformes instead of the previous order of Ciconiiformes.
-Whether the two subfamilies are reciprocally monophyletic is an open question.
-The South American Checklist Committee's entry for the Threskiornithidae includes the following comment "Two subfamilies are traditionally (e.g., Matheu & del Hoyo 1992) recognized: Threskiornithinae for ibises and Plataleinae for spoonbills; because the main distinction has to do with bill shape, additional information, especially genetic, is required to recognize a major, deep split in the family."
+The spoonbills and ibises were once thought to be related to other groups of long-legged wading birds in the order Ciconiiformes, until genetic studies found that they are members of the order Pelecaniformes.
+In response to these findings, the International Ornithological Congress (IOC) reclassified Threskiornithidae and their sister taxa Ardeidae under the order Pelecaniformes, instead of the previous order of Ciconiiformes, in 2010.

 A study of mitochondrial DNA of the spoonbills plus the sacred and scarlet ibises found that the spoonbills formed a clade with old world genus Threskiornis, with Nipponia nippon and Eudocimus as progressively earlier offshoots and more distant relatives, and hence casts doubt on the arrangement of the family into ibis and spoonbill subfamilies.
 Subsequent studies have supported these findings, the spoonbills forming a monophyletic clade within the "widespread" clade of ibises, including Plegadis and Threskiornis, while the "new World Endemic" clade is formed by the genera restricted to the Americas such as Eudocimus and Theristicus.

 Ibises are a rather old group, with well-preserved definitive fossils known as far back as the Eocene (Rhynchaeites), and potential members dating as far back as the Late Paleocene (Dakotornis).

 Description

 Members of the family have long, broad wings with 11 primary feathers and about 20 secondaries.
 They are strong fliers and, rather surprisingly, given their size and weight, very capable soarers.
 The body tends to be elongated, the neck more so, with rather long legs.
 The bill is also long, decurved in the case of the ibises, straight and distinctively flattened in the spoonbills.
-They are large birds, but mid-sized by the standards of their order, ranging from the dwarf olive ibis (Bostrychia bocagei), at 45 cm and 450 g, to the giant ibis (Thaumatibis gigantea), at 100 cm and 4.2 kg.
+They are large birds, but mid-sized by the standards of their order, ranging from the São Tomé ibis (Bostrychia bocagei), at 45 cm and 450 g, to the giant ibis (Pseudibis gigantea), at 100 cm and 4.2 kg.